European Union–Moldova Deep and Comprehensive Free Trade Area: Agreement

 The EU and the Republic of Moldova offer each other market access for cross-border services in a wide range of areas, among other commitments included in the General Agreement on Trade in Services.
 In addition, the parties have agreed to widen access to the right of establishment in a wide variety of sectors, providing the right of qualified personnel to temporary work in the EU or the Republic of Moldova.

-Supposed Benefits of DCFTA
+Benefits

 DCFTA can be advantageous on the national level or for certain companies.
 Theoretically, DCFTA is supposed to benefit Moldova in four ways: